SilveiraLeonardo/notes-forget/notes_summary_1.md

 #### Coming up

-* Investigate approaches to solve the problem: start with the simplest one, rehearsal and rehearsal-replay.
+* Investigate proposed approaches to solve the problem.
 * Some tools in the bag:
     * Visualizing the loss landscape.
     * Visualizing the decision boundary of the model.